gofynd/fdk-client-swift/documentation/APPLICATION.md

 | collectionType | String? | Type of collection followed, i.e. products, brands, or collections. |
 | collectionId | String? | The ID of the collection type. |

-Follow a particular entity such as product, brand, collection specified by its ID.
+You can undo a followed product, brand or collection by its ID.
+This action is referred as _unfollow_.

 *Success Response:*